GenTechGp/SVscanner/docs/usage.md

 | INV.C8EBS1 | 8 | 8 | 0 | NA |

 **Supporting Reads Details (supporting_read_details.tab)**
-This file includes the flag of every read for each SV
+This file includes the flag of every read for each SV.

 | svID | readID | flag |
 | :---- | :---- | :---- |